leo0514/vpc-on-classic-network/advanced-vpc-routing.md

 In the network structure of a VPC, one route table exists for each zone used by a VPC in a region.
 When an IP packet leaves a subnet, it is evaluated against the route table in the subnet's zone, to determine where to send the packet next.
 Each router has a default route, but the VPC Routes allow you to provide custom static routes to your routing tables.

-## VPC Route structure and behavior
+## VPC route structure and behavior

-A VPC Route has three main components: the destination CIDR, the next hop, and the zone.
+A VPC route has three main components: the destination CIDR, the next hop, and the zone.
 The traffic that originates in a VPC in the zone whose destination address falls within the destination CIDR will be routed to the next hop.
 However, if the destination address falls within the destination CIDR for two routes, the most specific one will apply.
 Furthermore, if there are two or more, equally specific routes, the traffic will be round-robin distributed across each of the route's next hop.

 ## Managing VPC routes